 As of December 2020, the most recent data available, about 5 million Social Security recipients — 7.7 percent of the beneficiary population — had representative payees, including:

 - 1.4 million retired or disabled workers and their spouses, widows or widowers.

 - 3.6 million children, a figure that includes people over 18 who have been disabled since childhood.

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.

-Representative payees also handle benefits for some 3 million recipients of Supplemental Security Income (SSI), a Social Security–administered benefit program for low-income people who are over 65, blind or disabled.
+Representative payees also handle benefits for more than 2.9 million recipients of Supplemental Security Income (SSI), a Social Security–administered benefit program for low-income people who are over 65, blind or disabled.
 (Some beneficiaries collect both SSI and Social Security payments.)

 Among a range of duties, payees must:

 - Use the beneficiary’s Social Security or SSI payments to meet his or her essential needs, such as food, shelter, household bills and medical care.
 The money can also be used for personal needs like clothing and recreation.